 - 1.5m high fully enclosed fence with multiple entries

 - irrigation to protect grass surfaces.

-We are seeking community feedback to test support for the development of a fenced dog play area in a portion of Gordon Barnard Reserve.
+In March 2020, we conducted community consultation to seek feedback on a proposal to develop a fenced dog play area within a portion of Gordon Barnard Reserve.

 We received feedback from a wide representation of the community, with over 200 local residents sharing their thoughts via email, the online survey and in person.

 After analysing the feedback received, Council officers have prepared a report for Council’s consideration.
 This report outlines the results of the community consultation regarding the proposed fenced dog play area in Gordon Barnard Reserve, and makes several recommendations to Council.

 The report will be presented at the Services Special Committee meeting on Monday 10 August 2020.
 The meeting will be held online via Webex Events.